chrismo/talks/wicswac/wicswac.md

 and start saying chunky bacon.

-So ... who's into conspiracies?
+So ...
+[ENUNCIATE!] who's into conspiracies?
 Don't raise your hands you fools!
 That's what they *want* you to do.

 or y'all are lying and your refusal to participate is clearly a